CAPSS was launched in Spring 2009 with the

 Alan Quirk, Senior Research Fellow at the CCQI, is the

-Operations Manager.
-An administrator undertakes day-to-day running
+Manager of Operations.
+An administrator undertakes day-to-day

-Dr Tamsin Ford and oversees scientific matters.
+by Dr Tamsin Ford and oversees scientific matters.
 The

 committee reviews the applications submitted by investigators